jleomorris/portfolio-v3/README.md

 * https://jleomorris.github.io/portfolio-v3

 ## Description
 <p>This is the third revision of my portfolio.
-It was developed using create-react-app and function components.
-Styled components are used, as well as the animation library Framer Motion.</p>
+I wanted to redevelop my exisiting portfolio in React, and improve design and UX by adding animation.</p>

-<p>All songs are from https://chillhop.com/.</p>
+<p>It was developed using create-react-app and function components.
+Styled components (design), Framer Motion (animation) and React Router (routing) is used.</p>

 ## Prerequisites
 <ul>